 handle must be of type ZX_OBJ_TYPE_VMO and have ZX_RIGHT_WRITE and ZX_RIGHT_RESIZE.

 zx_vmo_set_size() returns ZX_OK on success.
 In the event

 of failure, a negative error value is returned.

 ZX_ERR_BAD_HANDLE handle is not a valid handle.

 ZX_ERR_WRONG_TYPE handle is not a VMO handle.

-ZX_ERR_ACCESS_DENIED handle does not have the ZX_RIGHT_WRITE right.
+ZX_ERR_ACCESS_DENIED handle does not have the ZX_RIGHT_WRITE or ZX_RIGHT_RESIZE right.

 ZX_ERR_UNAVAILABLE The VMO was not created with ZX_VMO_RESIZABLE or ZX_VMO_CHILD_RESIZABLE.

 ZX_ERR_OUT_OF_RANGE Requested size is too large.